Whether your search for a therapist stems from

 • a chronic long-term problem,

-• or all three – take a look at us.
+• or all three - take a look here.

-We are the kind of people you want, when therapy is what you need.
-We love our work, and have been doing it for a number of years now (32 & 25).
-Our skills best represent the human side of the therapists’ art – being caring, flexible and open, yet competent and professional.
+Here is the kind of therapy you want, when therapy is what you need.
+I love my work, and have been doing it well 41 years now.
+My skills best represent the human side of the therapist’s art - caring, flexible and open, yet competent and professional.

-Take a look inside our website.
-We’ve prepared a lot of information to help you get to know us better and for your own use in enriching your life.
+Take a look inside this website.
+There’s a lot of information here to help you get to know me better and for your own use to enrich your life.

-Then let us help you accomplish that creative combination of
+It represents help for you to accomplish that creative combination of

 (a) what your heart desires, and